 The breadth and diversity of Themis’s research interests reveals the restless Intellectual curiosity of an engaged researcher.
-But it also reflects the richly interdisciplinary nature of translation itself—and the Master in Translation program itself, which draws upon fields such as discourse analysis, linguistics, terminography and cross-cultural communications.
+But it also reflects the richly interdisciplinary nature of translation—and the Master in Translation program itself, in which she teaches and which draws upon fields such as discourse analysis, linguistics, terminography and cross-cultural communications.

-Though her administrative work, research and teaching leave her little free time, Themis continues her work as a freelance translator, if only to keep abreast of developments in the local industry.
+Though her administrative work, research and teaching leave her little free time, Themis maintains her network of contacts in the translation profession in Greece, if only to keep abreast of developments in the local industry.
 It’s a field she’s seen change substantially in the last decade.

 One major development, she notes, is the growing segmentation of the market, with more and more translators specializing in a field of expertise, such as medical or legal translation.
 Another has been the emergence of new fields such as localizing video games and subtitling works for streaming services.

 A third is the immense progress that’s been made in machine translation.
 In her view, technological progress in the field, while disruptive, will bring opportunities as well for translators.
 “The advances in artificial intelligence,” she notes, “will repurpose the work of professionals in the field, with translators doing a lot more post-translation editing,” something she notes that students in the MAT program already do.

 Under her leadership, the Master in Translation program is responding to all three changes.
 “We’re up-to-date with the technology that the market demands from our graduates,” she says, and notes the program’s array of courses in specialization translation, translation technology and audiovisual translation.
 “We’re doing a very good job for the lucky few students who decide to do the program.”